bharathraj1024/AI-Driven-Smart-Surveillance-for-Weapon-Detection-Using-YOLOv8/README.md

 ## Overview

-The AI -  Driven Smart Surveillance for Weapon Detection Using YOLOv8 is a real-time surveillance and security application developed using YOLOv8, OpenCV, Django, and PyQt5.
+The AI-Driven Smart Surveillance for Weapon Detection Using YOLOv8 is a real-time surveillance and security application developed using YOLOv8, OpenCV, Django, and PyQt5.
 The system detects handguns from live webcam feeds and sends alerts through an integrated backend server.

 This project was developed as a major academic project to improve public safety through intelligent monitoring and real-time threat detection.